-Victor was born in 1975 in Whangarei and currently works full-time as an artist at the Quarry.
+Victor was born in 1975 in Whangarei and works full-time as an artist at the Quarry.

-He draws on his ancestry while making his artistic journey, so that while he is more familiar with his Maori heritage he acknowledges his Tongan ancestry through the use of rectilinear designs and motifs found throughout Polynesia which are recurring themes within his work.
+He draws on his ancestry while making his artistic journey.
+He is more familiar with his Maori heritage but also acknowledges his Tongan ancestry through the use of rectilinear designs and motifs found throughout Polynesia.

-Since 2002 his work has been exhibited widely in group exhibitions, at public and dealer galleries throughout the North Island, among them Lower Hutt’s Dowse Art Museum, Gisborne’s Tairawhiti Museum, the Hastings City Art Gallery, Auckland’s Mataora Gallery, Napier’s Scott Ormond Gallery and Wellington’s Iwi Art Gallery and Tinakori Gallery.
+Victor has exhibited widely in group exhibitions at various public and dealer galleries – Dowse Art Museum, Tairawhiti Museum, Hastings City Art Gallery, Mataora Gallery (Auckland), Scott Ormond Gallery (Napier) and Iwi Art Gallery and Tinakori Gallery (both in Wellington).
 His work has also been shown at the New Zealand High Commission in Vancouver and the Science Centre in Singapore.